Enhanced Hospital Cleaning

-What makes Allied BioServices the best choice for COVID cleaning is that we take an innovative, science-led approach to everything we do.
-This ensures that your facility remains cleaned and sanitised for the long-term.
+What makes Allied BioServices the best choice for hospital cleaning is that we take an innovative, science-led approach to everything we do.
+This ensures that your facility remains biologically cleaned for the long-term.

-Choose a high-performing, long-lasting deep cleaning service that will give you enhanced protection from COVID-19, bacteria and pathogens for months.
+Choose a high-performing, long-lasting infection control service that will give you enhanced protection against healthcare-associated infections for months.

-What is a hospital-acquired infection, you might ask?
+What is a healthcare-associated infection, you might ask?
 Also called a healthcare-associated infection, it occurs when patients encounter bacteria, germs, and other pathogens during their treatment at a hospital.
-Examples of hospital-acquired infections include bloodstream, urinary tract and surgical site infections, hospital-acquired pneumonia, ventilator-associated pneumonia, and clostridium difficile infections.
+Examples of healthcare-associated infections include bloodstream, urinary tract and surgical site infections, healthcare-associated pneumonia, ventilator-associated pneumonia, and clostridium difficile infections.

-At all times, but particularly in a post-COVID world, healthcare providers must be proactive in suppressing bioburdens, including bacteria, viruses, pathogens, and COVID-19, to mitigate the risk of hospital-acquired infections.
+At all times, but particularly in a post-COVID world, healthcare providers must be proactive in suppressing bioburdens, including bacteria, viruses, pathogens, and COVID-19, to mitigate the risk of healthcare-associated infections.

 In a new ARIC journal published by Monash University, the authors estimated that 170,574 HAIs occur in adults admitted to public hospitals in Australia annually, resulting in 7,583 deaths, calling out that Healthcare associated infections are of significant burden in Australia.
 This would mean HAIs are the 5th highest cause of death in Australia – more than heart attacks and 5 times more than Motor Vehicle accidents.